 After seeing the screenshot, ChatGPT responded with this:

-"These conditions are perfectly aligned for rime to form," he said.
+"These conditions perfectly match those required for rime ice to form."

-"If you climb the mountain early on the morning of the 20th, there's a very good chance you'll see rime."
+"If you climb early in the morning on the 20th, there's a very high chance you'll see rime ice."

 Encouraged by this "prediction," we decided to set the date for the climb as November 20th.